by Derek Paterson

 A terrible thought occurred to him.
 There was something else down in the cellar.
 The Master's crypt, of course.
 Renfield only went inside once a month, to dust things, and he did so very carefully, on tip-toe, and with a very soft brush, not wanting to disturb the Master's sleep.
 Not that the Master would have heard much even if Renfield had marched around banging a drum and cymbals, but there was such a thing as respect for the dead.
 Or, technically, the undead.

 A moan escaped Renfield's lips.
-Wilhelmina hadn't brought her own cutlery.
+Mina hadn't brought her own cutlery.
 The hammer, the wooden stake and the wide-bladed saw were far more sinister than mere cutlery.
 Renfield sobbed.
-He had invited Wilhelmina to dinner, but she'd had much more than dinner on her mind.
+He had invited Mina to dinner, but she'd had much more than dinner on her mind.
 She had come here, not to eat roasted chicken, but to inflict unspeakable violence upon his Master.

 Something inside him suddenly switched off, like the flow of electricity from the lightning generator when he'd thrown the lever.
 Renfield gave a long sigh.
 He remembered his life in London before he'd been given the assignment to travel to Transylvania and interview the mysterious Count in preparation for his visit to England.
 He remembered meeting his Master for the first time, and the mesmerizing light in his fathomless eyes.
 He remembered swearing an oath of servitude.
 He remembered eating a lot of bugs.